sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 Other easy-to-get-started options include: [Aegis Authenticator](https://getaegis.app/) for Android, [Tofu](https://www.tofuauth.com/) for iPhone users, and Free OTP ([iPhone](https://apps.apple.com/us/app/freeotp-authenticator/id872559395) or [Android](https://play.google.com/store/apps/details?id=org.fedorahosted.freeotp)).
 (A slightly more involved option, which offers things like back-ups, is [Authy](https://authy.com/download/).) <!-- [Raivo OTP](https://raivo-otp.com/) -->

 With one of these authenticator apps installed, log in to your Mastodon account on a desktop browser (like Firefox, Safari, or Chrome).
 If you've never done this before, go to your instance's URL.
 For example, if your Mastodon user name is bob@mastodon.social, you'll want to go to [mastodon.social](https://mastodon.social) and find the "sign in" button to log in.
-I'm schlink@octodon.social, so I go to [octodon.social](https://octodon.social).
+I'm schlink@hachyderm.io, so I go to [hachyderm.io](https://hachyderm.io).

 Then find your user **Preferences**, usually on the right side of the screen.